 What I Want For Women

 My experience with Oprah Magazine seems quaint by today’s standards.
-Here in 2017 you’re just a click away from all manner of advice.
+In today’s world you’re just a click away from all manner of advice.
 Actually, you don’t even have to seek it out to be bombarded with it.

 So I know it’s hard to tune out the advice.
 But that’s what I want for you, what I want for all of us: to swim away from the flood of advice, climb to higher ground, and open up to the deeper voice within.